Nov 25, 2025

 Why are we doing this?
 Explain the purpose straightforwardly.
 For example: "We want to better understand stress levels to create wellness initiatives that truly work for you."

 Is it safe to participate?
-Explicitly guarantee that answers are 100% confidential and anonymous.
-This is the most critical point to build trust and obtain real data.
+Explicitly guarantee that the responses are 100% confidential and anonymous.
+This is the most critical point for generating trust and obtaining real data.

-A practical tip: organize a brief informational session (it can be virtual) to present the initiative.
-This space allows for real-time questions and demonstrates a genuine commitment to transparency.
+A practical tip: organize a brief informative session (it can be virtual) to present the initiative.
+This space allows for real-time question resolution and demonstrates a genuine commitment to transparency.

 Ensuring anonymity and confidentiality

-The promise of anonymity cannot just be a phrase in an email; it must be backed by the process.
-The best practice is to use an external platform that ensures individual data cannot be traced to a specific person.
+The promise of anonymity cannot be just a phrase in an email; it must be backed by the process.
+The best practice is to use an external platform that ensures that individual data cannot be traced back to a specific person.

-By ensuring confidentiality, you not only protect your team's privacy but also guarantee the quality of the data.
+By ensuring confidentiality, you not only protect your team's privacy but also ensure the quality of the data.
 A collaborator who feels safe is a collaborator who responds honestly, giving you an accurate diagnosis.
-This approach also aligns with the best practices for managing psychosocial risks.
-If you are interested in the subject, you can explore our article on what NOM-035 is and its importance in Mexico.
+This approach also aligns with best practices in managing psychosocial risks.
+If you are interested in the topic, you can explore our article on what NOM-035 is and its importance in Mexico.

 Strategies to achieve high participation

-For results to be representative, you need a high participation rate.
-It’s about motivating, not forcing.
+For the results to be representative, you need a high participation rate.
+It’s not about forcing, but about motivating.

-Here are some strategies that we have seen work in the companies we collaborate with:
+Here are some strategies we have seen work in the companies we collaborate with:

-Seek support from leaders: Ask managers and directors to be the first to promote the initiative.
-A supportive message from leadership validates the importance of the project.
+Seek the support of leaders: Ask managers and directors to be the first to promote the initiative.
+A message of support from leadership validates the importance of the project.

-Make it extremely easy: Choose a brief test that can be completed from any device.
-Send friendly reminders, but without pressuring.
+Make it ridiculously easy: Choose a short test that can be completed from any device.
+Send friendly reminders without pressure.

-Offer a group incentive (optional and with care): Sometimes, a small incentive can help.
-For example, if 80% of the team participates, you could organize a breakfast or a wellness activity for everyone.
+Offer a group incentive (optional and with caution): Sometimes, a small incentive can help.
+For example, if 80% of the team participates, a breakfast or a wellness activity can be organized for all.

-The way you implement a stress test reflects your company culture.
+The way you implement a stress test reflects your corporate culture.
 If done well, it reinforces trust and lays the groundwork for a wellness program that truly makes a difference.

 From data to decisions: how to turn a stress test into a real action plan

 Having the results of a stress measurement test in hand is a key moment.
-But let’s be honest: data alone does not solve anything.
-They are the map that tells us where to act.
-The real value of measuring stress lies in transforming those numbers into a concrete action plan that improves your team’s daily life.
+But let’s be honest: data alone solves nothing.
+It is the map that tells us where to act.
+The real value of measuring stress lies in transforming those numbers into a concrete action plan that improves your team’s day-to-day life.

 The first step is to see the big picture, not individual cases.
-The goal is never to point fingers at someone but to find patterns in the organization.
-Imagine you are a wellness detective: your job is to seek clues that reveal which areas, processes, or dynamics are generating the most pressure.
+The goal is never to point out a person, but to find patterns within the organization.
+Imagine you are a wellness detective: your job is to look for clues that reveal what areas, processes, or dynamics are generating the most pressure.

 The analysis should always be anonymous and at a macro level.
-It’s not about knowing who is stressed, but about understanding why and where the tension accumulates.
+It’s not about knowing who is stressed, but understanding why and where tension is accumulating.
 When reviewing the aggregated data, your focus should be on answering questions like:

-Are there departments or roles with notably higher stress levels than average?
+Are there departments or roles with stress levels significantly higher than average?

 What are the most common stress factors?
-Is it the workload, lack of clarity in objectives, or conflicts in communication?
+Is it workload, lack of clarity in objectives, or communication conflicts?

 Do we see any connection between stress levels and other variables, such as tenure in the company or the work model?

-This approach allows you to maintain the confidentiality you promised, which is sacred, while obtaining a clear view of where improvement opportunities lie.
+This approach allows you to maintain the confidentiality you promised, which is sacred, while obtaining a clear vision of where the opportunities for improvement lie.

 The results of a stress test are not a verdict; they are a diagnosis.
-Their purpose is to illuminate the path to building a healthier and more sustainable work environment for everyone.
+Their purpose is to illuminate the path to build a healthier and more sustainable work environment for everyone.

-Once you have identified patterns, it’s time to design the plan.
+Once you have identified the patterns, it’s time to design the plan.
 The key is that each initiative directly addresses a specific finding.
-Generic solutions rarely work; personalization based on your own data is what generates real impact.
+Generic solutions rarely work; personalization based on your own data creates real impact.

-Despite how critical it is to measure this, in Mexico, there is still a long way to go.
-According to the National Survey on Labor Mental Health by the STPS, only 27% of Mexican companies conduct formal psychosocial risk assessments.
-If you have already taken this step, you have an enormous strategic advantage in caring for your people.
+Despite how critical it is to measure this, there is still a long way to go in Mexico.
+According to the National Survey on Labor Mental Health by STPS, only 27% of Mexican companies conduct formal psychosocial risk assessments.
+If you have already taken this step, you have a huge strategic advantage in caring for your people.

 Here’s a quick guide on how to translate common findings into tangible actions:

 If the problem is workload: You could organize workshops on time management and prioritization.
-It is also a signal to review whether the distribution of responsibilities is equitable.
+It’s also a signal to review whether task distribution is equitable.

-If the data points to poor communication: Training leaders on how to provide effective feedback or assertive communication can change the game.
+If the data points to poor communication: Training leaders on how to give effective feedback or assertive communication can change the game.
 Encouraging more structured one-on-one meetings also helps.

-If you detect high physical and mental tension: This is where direct solutions demonstrate a real commitment.
-It's the perfect time to invest in a workplace wellness program that includes tangible benefits.
+If you detect high physical and mental tension: Here is where direct solutions show a real commitment.
+It’s the perfect time to invest in a workplace wellness program that includes tangible benefits.

 The role of visible wellness interventions

-At this point, initiatives like Zen to Go's body massages fit naturally.
+At this point, initiatives like Zen to Go’s corporate massages fit naturally.
 They are not an isolated solution but a direct and tangible response to the tension levels you just measured.
-Imagine communicating to your team: "We listened to your responses, and as a first measure, we will bring certified therapists to the office to help relieve that tension."
+Imagine communicating to your team: "We heard your responses and, as a first measure, we will bring certified therapists to the office to help relieve that tension".

 This action serves a powerful double purpose:

 Immediate relief: A massage in a Shiatsu chair during the workday has a direct impact.
-In fact, in our semi-annual corporate client satisfaction surveys, 79% of collaborators report a reduction in stress.
+In fact, in our biannual customer satisfaction surveys, 79% of employees report reduced stress.

-Powerful message: It demonstrates that the company not only measures but also acts.
-It transforms data into a positive experience, reinforcing trust in the entire process.
+Powerful message: It demonstrates that the company does not just measure but also acts.
+It transforms data into a positive experience, which reinforces trust in the entire process.

 A well-crafted action plan combines long-term solutions (process changes) with short-term interventions (wellness activities).
-This way, you not only tackle the root of the problem but also offer visible relief while the deeper solutions are implemented.
+In this way, you not only address the root of the problem but also offer visible relief while deeper solutions are implemented.

 Why using valid tests builds trust

-For a wellness program to have credibility, the tools you use must be reliable.
+For a wellness program to have credibility, the tools you use must be trustworthy.
 This is where the scientific validation of a stress measurement test comes into play.
 Think of it this way: using a validated test is like using a well-calibrated scale.
-You ensure that it measures exactly what it promises to measure.
+You ensure that it measures precisely what it promises to measure.

-This validation means that the test has gone through rigorous studies confirming that it is accurate and consistent.
-In other words, it not only measures stress correctly, but the results will be coherent if you apply it under similar conditions.
-It is the big difference between simply guessing how your team feels and actually knowing it with reliable data.
+This validation means that the test has undergone rigorous studies confirming that it is accurate and consistent.
+In other words, it not only measures stress correctly, but the results will be consistent if applied under similar conditions.
+It is the big difference between simply guessing how your team feels and truly knowing it with reliable data.

 The importance of consistency and cultural adaptation

 When a tool is validated, each question has been designed to capture specific nuances of stress.
-This eliminates ambiguity and ensures that you gather high-quality data, allowing you to make strategic decisions with more confidence.
+This eliminates ambiguity and ensures that you collect high-quality data, allowing you to make strategic decisions with greater confidence.

-It is also crucial to consider tests adapted to the Mexican cultural context.
+Moreover, it is essential to consider tests adapted to the Mexican cultural context.
 Expressions of stress and work pressures vary from country to country.
 Using a tool tailored to the reality of offices in Mexico ensures that the questions resonate with your collaborators and that the results authentically reflect their experience.

-A standardized instrument not only gives seriousness to your wellness initiative but also allows you to create an internal benchmark.
-You will be able to compare results over time and objectively measure whether your strategies are working.
+A standardized instrument not only lends seriousness to your wellness initiative but also allows you to create an internal benchmark.
+You can compare results over time and objectively measure whether your strategies are working.

 The foundation for a credible wellness program

-Implementing scientifically-backed tests builds trust.
-It demonstrates that the company takes its wellness seriously, investing in quality tools to understand its needs thoroughly.
-This evidence-based approach is crucial, as evidenced by scientific efforts such as the ES3 Project, which seeks to quantify stress objectively.
+Implementing scientifically backed tests builds trust.
+It demonstrates that the company takes its wellness seriously by investing in quality tools to understand its needs deeply.
+This evidence-based approach is crucial, as demonstrated by scientific efforts such as the ES3 Project, which aims to quantify stress objectively.
 You can learn more about this evidence-based approach and its importance.

-In the end, this credibility fosters greater participation and honesty in responses.
-Collaborators feel safer knowing that the methodology is serious, which in turn provides you with more precise data to design effective programs, such as those focused on psychosocial risk prevention.
+Ultimately, this credibility fosters greater participation and honesty in responses.
+Employees feel more secure knowing that the methodology is serious, which in turn provides you with more accurate data to design effective programs, such as those focused on preventing psychosocial risks.

-A stress measurement test is a powerful tool, but its value does not lie in a one-time result.
+A stress measurement test is a powerful tool, but its value is not in a single result.
 Think of it as a photograph: it captures a moment but does not tell the whole story.
-The ultimate goal is not to collect snapshots but to create a continuous improvement movie, building a culture where well-being is part of the company's DNA.
+The ultimate goal is not to collect snapshots but to create a complete movie of continuous improvement, building a culture where wellness is part of the company's DNA.

 The test data is the starting point, not the destination.
 The next step is to complement those quantitative findings with qualitative actions that put a human face on the numbers.
 This is where personal connection and empathetic leadership come into play.

 True transformation begins when data inspires conversations.
 It is essential to encourage leaders to have one-on-one conversations about workload, balance, and mutual support.
-These interactions generate an environment of psychological safety where collaborators feel heard and valued as people.
+These interactions generate a psychologically safe environment where employees feel heard and valued as individuals.

-The goal is to shift from "we are measuring stress" to "we are building an environment where it is safe to talk about stress."
-This change in mindset is what makes a culture of well-being sustainable.
+The goal is to move from "we’re measuring stress" to "we’re building an environment where it’s safe to talk about stress".
+This shift in mindset is what makes a wellness culture sustainable.

 Making the company's commitment tangible

-For the culture of well-being not to remain a good intention, it must manifest in concrete actions.
+For a wellness culture not to remain a good intention, it must manifest in concrete actions.
 This is where initiatives like Zen to Go's corporate massage programs become a strategic pillar.
 They are tangible proof that the company listens and acts.

-When a collaborator receives a massage in a Shiatsu chair during a challenging day, or a relaxing break at their own desk, the message is clear: "We care about your well-being and we are investing in it."
-This is reflected in the teams' perception, as 99% of those who receive our massages feel that the company values their well-being, according to our semi-annual satisfaction surveys.
+When an employee receives a massage in a Shiatsu chair during a tough day, or a relaxing break at their own desk, the message is clear: "We care about your well-being and we are investing in it".
+This is reflected in the perception of teams, as 99% of those who receive our massages feel that the company values their well-being, according to our biannual satisfaction surveys.

-These proactive actions, which our certified therapists bring directly to your facilities in cities like CDMX, Monterrey, and Guadalajara, turn the wellness strategy into a memorable experience.
-This is how a lasting culture is built: by combining active listening with actions that demonstrate a genuine commitment.
+These proactive actions, carried out by our certified therapists directly in your facilities in cities like Mexico City, Monterrey, and Guadalajara, turn the wellness strategy into a memorable experience.
+This is how a lasting culture is built: combining active listening with actions that demonstrate genuine commitment.

 Frequently asked questions about stress tests

-Implementing a stress measurement test almost always generates questions in Human Resources and wellness teams.
-It's normal.
-As strategic allies in corporate wellness, we have accompanied many companies in this process, and key questions tend to recur.
+Implementing a stress measurement test almost always generates doubts among Human Resources and wellness teams.
+It’s normal.
+As strategic allies in corporate wellness, we have accompanied many companies through this process and the key questions often repeat.

-Here are the answers we have built from experience, always seeking clarity and practical sense.
-The idea is that you see these tests as a useful tool to build a healthier and more productive work environment.
+Here we share the answers we have constructed from experience, always seeking clarity and practical sense.
+The idea is for you to see these tests as a useful tool for building a healthier and more productive work environment.

 How often should we apply a test?

 This is a very common question.
-Although there is no magic formula, an evaluation annually or semiannually works very well for most companies.
-This frequency allows you to establish a baseline and, above all, measure if the wellness initiatives you implement are bearing fruit.
+Although there is no magic formula, an annual or semi-annual assessment works very well for most companies.
+This frequency allows you to establish a baseline and, above all, measure whether the wellness initiatives you implement are bearing fruit.

-A practical tip: consider applying targeted assessments after periods of high intensity, such as fiscal closures or important launches.
-Doing so will give you an accurate picture of the impact of these events on your people and allow you to act before burnout accumulates.
+A practical tip: consider applying specific evaluations after periods of high intensity, such as fiscal closures or important launches.
+Doing so will give you an accurate picture of the impact of those events on your people and allow you to act before burnout accumulates.

 Are the tests really anonymous?

 The answer to this must always be a resounding yes.
-Confidentiality is not a bonus; it is the foundation of the entire process.
-If people do not trust that their answers are anonymous, they simply will not be honest, and the data will not be useful.
+Confidentiality is not an extra; it is the foundation of the entire process.
+If people do not trust that their responses are anonymous, they simply will not be honest, and the data will not be useful.

-It is essential to use platforms that ensure anonymity and to communicate this transparently.
-Make it very clear that the results will always be analyzed in aggregate form, never individually.
+It is essential to use platforms that guarantee anonymity and to communicate this transparently.
+Make it very clear that the results will always be analyzed on an aggregated basis, never individually.

 The goal is not to point fingers at anyone.
-It is to take the pulse of the health of the organization to understand where and how we can improve.
+It is to gauge the health of the organization to understand where and how we can improve.
 The goal is systemic, not personal.

 What do we do if stress results are very high?

-First, breathe.
+First, take a breath.
 Seeing a high stress level is not a crisis; it is an opportunity.
 It is the signal you needed to stop guessing and start acting with concrete information.
-There is no need to panic, just follow a plan.
+There is no need to panic; just follow a plan.

 Analyze to find the root cause.
-Don’t stay on the general number.
-Dive into the data.
+Don’t just stay at the overall number.
+Delve into the data.
 Is stress concentrated in a specific area?
-Is it tied to workload, lack of clarity, or communication?
-Identifying the source is the first step.
+Is it linked to workload, lack of clarity, or communication?
+Identifying the origin is the first step.

 Communicate transparently.
-Share the general findings (never individual) with the teams.
-Being open about the results does not show weakness; rather, it fosters trust and demonstrates that you take feedback seriously.
+Share the general findings (never individual) with teams.
+Being open about results does not show weakness; on the contrary: it builds trust and demonstrates that you take feedback seriously.

 Create a concrete action plan.
 Present the specific measures the company will take.
-And here comes the most powerful part: involve employees in seeking solutions.
-This not only generates better ideas but also fosters commitment and co-responsibility.
+And here comes the most powerful part: involve employees in finding solutions.
+This not only generates better ideas but also fosters engagement and co-responsibility.